eandrejko/clj-openid/README.md

 Clojure OpenID library, based on openid4java.

 Work in progress, only a subset of features have been wrapped.
+I know very little about OpenID so if you have some expertise and would like to help out please get in touch.

 ## Usage